 UO-HIT Weekly Schedule

 At each level, the schedule generally includes group skills training, individualize tutorials, and experiential opportunities.
-For detailed information, please go to: UO-Harbin Weekly Schedule
+For detailed information, please go to: UO-Harbin Weekly Schedule (actual schedule may differ slightly).

 Registration and Credits